-Tulane's response to sexual harassment, sexual assault, intimate partner violence, and stalking incidents may involve several individuals and agencies (e.g., TUPD, the Title IX Coordinator, the Office of Institutional Equity, Tulane's Sexual Misconduct Response Team, the Office of Case Management & Victim Support Services, the Office of Student Conduct, etc.).
+Tulane University's response to sexual harassment, sexual assault, intimate partner violence and stalking incidents may involve several individuals and agencies (e.g., TUPD, the Title IX Coordinator, the Office of Institutional Equity, Tulane's Sexual Misconduct Response Team, the Office of Case Management & Victim Support Services, the Office of Student Conduct, etc.).
 In all cases, only those individuals with a need to know are involved in the university's response.
 For cases involving campus community members as Respondents, there is a timely, campus-based investigation that takes place.
-If the Respondent is a student, the Tulane University Code of Student Conduct guides this process under the leadership of the Office of Student Conduct.
-If the Respondent is a faculty or staff member or university contractor, the investigation process is led by the Office of Institutional Equity applying the University's Equal Opportunity & Anti-Discrimination Policies.
+If the Respondent is a student, the Tulane Code of Student Conduct guides this process under the leadership of the Office of Student Conduct.
+If the Respondent is a faculty or staff member or university contractor, the investigation process is led by the Office of Institutional Equity applying the university's Equal Opportunity & Anti-Discrimination Policies.

 However, some cases have conduct that also meets the definition of sexual harassment proscribed by the Department of Education in the Title IX federal regulations.
-In these circumstances, the case must be resolved using the Title IX federal regulation procedures that are in Appendix A of the Code of Student Conduct (for student Respondents) and Appendix B of the University's Equal Opportunity & Anti-Discrimination Policies.
+In these circumstances, the case must be resolved using the Title IX federal regulation procedures that are in Appendix A of the Code of Student Conduct (for student Respondents) and Appendix B of the university's Equal Opportunity & Anti-Discrimination Policies.

-Investigators in Title IX cases receive annual training on sexual misconduct and Title IX investigations and related issues.
+Investigators in Title IX cases and any other case of sexual misconduct receive annual training on sexual misconduct and Title IX investigations and related issues such as conducting an investigation and hearing process that protects the safety of victims and promotes accountability.
 Investigators receive annual training through professional associations and the Student Conduct Institute.
 Trainings are cataloged through the Title IX Office.
-Tulane has a multi-disciplinary Sexual Misconduct Response Team, which is chaired by the Title IX Coordinator and includes representatives from TUPD, Case Management & Victim Support Services, the Office of Institutional Equity, and the Office of Student Conduct.
+The university has a multi-disciplinary Sexual Misconduct Response Team, which is chaired by the Title IX Coordinator and includes representatives from TUPD, Case Management & Victim Support Services, the Office of Institutional Equity and the Office of Student Conduct.

 Individuals who fill certain roles in the Title IX Grievance Procedure must receive annual training to ensure awareness of their compliance obligations and in order to best provide equitable treatment to Complainants and Respondents and be compliant with the Grievance Procedures required by Title IX.
 These individuals are the Title IX Coordinator, Deputy Coordinators, Investigators, Decision Makers (including appellate decision makers), and any person facilitating an Alternative Resolution Option within the Informal Process.
-Training subjects must include: the definition of Sexual Harassment as proscribed by the Title IX regulations; the scope of the University's education program or activity; how to conduct an Investigation and Grievance Process including Hearings, Appeals, and informal resolution processes, as applicable.
+Training subjects must include: the definition of Sexual Harassment as proscribed by the Title IX regulations; the scope of the university's education program or activity; how to conduct an Investigation and Grievance Process including Hearings, Appeals and informal resolution processes, as applicable.